 What is periodontal disease?

-Periodontal disease develops as a result of sticky, bacteria-filled plaque, which accumulates along the gum line and eventually penetrates underneath, causing irritation and swelling that usually is painless.
+Periodontal disease develops as a result of sticky, bacteria-filled plaque, which accumulates along the gum line and eventually penetrates underneath, causing irritation, soreness and swelling.
 The bacteria can also become trapped in the miniscule gaps between your teeth, where only professional tools can access to clear them.

 Patients who have been diagnosed with advanced periodontal disease are also at increased risk of developing terminal medical conditions including: